 A well-rounded weekly exercise program should include a variety of activities from the three types of exercise:

-- Strength-training exercises – Also known as resistance or weight-training exercises, these use weights (including your own body weight) or a form of resistance to strengthen your muscles.
+- Strength training – Also known as resistance or weight-training exercises, these use weights (including your own body weight) or a form of resistance to strengthen your muscles.

-- Flexibility exercises – These use stretching to lengthen muscles and tendons.
+- Flexibility – These use stretching to lengthen muscles and tendons.